bhauman/figwheel-main/docs/docs/vim.md

 If you see a pop-up dialog in your browser, it worked!

+> You *must* start this ClojureScript REPL before Piggieback can connect.
+> Unlike other ClojureScript REPLs that Piggieback can start entirely on its
+> own given just an nREPL port, the ClojureScript REPL within Vim relies on
+> *both* nREPL and this primary ClojureScript REPL.

 Now let's connect fireplace.
 Run this command in Vim while in a ClojureScript buffer: